-When all District and General Education Requirements are completed or in progress, students should submit an Application for Graduation to the Evaluations Office in the Student Services Center, room SSC-40.
-Applications are available in the Counseling or Transfer Centers, the Evaluations Office, or online.
-Deadlines are strictly adhered to; applications must be submitted no later than the dates listed below.
+When all District and General Education Requirements are completed or in progress, students should submit a Petition for Graduation to the Evaluations Office in the Student Services Center, room SSC-40.
+Petitions are available in the Counseling or Transfer Centers, the Evaluations Office, or online.
+Deadlines are strictly adhered to; petitions must be submitted no later than the dates listed below.